rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 This is one of the silliest and most disingenuous criticisms out there.
 It usually goes like this,
- Bitcoiners are a toxic cult and are preventing
+ Bitcoiners are a toxic cult preventing
  BTC from succeeding.
 This is clearly disingenuous because no one would ever use this line of reasoning